clin045/slogo/doc/DESIGN_PLAN.md

 * **Controller.java**
     * Main Class that contains the logic for loading the stage and scene.
 * **CommandInputView.java**
-    * CommandInputView is responsible for passing the commands users enter to TextParser as a string.
-Then, TextParser will return either an output or a error message due to invalid commands.
+    * CommandInputView is responsible for passing the commands users enter to Backend.TextParser as a string.
+Then, Backend.TextParser will return either an output or a error message due to invalid commands.
 It will display command history.
 * **TurtleView.java**
     * View responsible for moving turtle on the screen and drawing lines after the turtle moves.
 Contains the turtle ImageView and variables storing the turtle's location and orientation on the screen.
 An instance of TurtleView is stored in Turtle.java, and each time a change to Turtle occurs, the update() method with Turtle's new location and orientation is called on that isntance of TurtleView.
 This allows for multiple turtles to be on the screen.
-* **TextParser.java(maybe CommandManager.java as an alternate name)**
+* **Backend.TextParser.java(maybe Backend.CommandManager.java as an alternate name)**
     * Responsible for parsing the text input as commands.
 Contains a map of Regex keys matched to commands.
 Tries to parse the user input, checking if each space separated expression is either a command or a valid parameter.
 If it's a valid command, it is pushed into a command stack and if it is a parameter, it is pushed to a parameter stack.
 If something is neither, then parser throws an error.
 Otherwirse, once the input is entirely parsed, the parser enters a while loop until the stack is empty and pops one command at a time.
 It then checks the number of parameters the command requires and pops that many parameters from the parameters stack.
 Then it calls command.execute() with those parameters, and adds the return value of that command to a parameter stack.
 This allows the user to string commands as long as the return type is consistent.
-* **Command.java**
+* **Backend.Command.java**
     * Interface that will be implemented by all commands
     * Required methods:
         * int getParamNumber(): returns number of required parameters
         * Object execute(List <String> params): executes the command; throws error if parameters cannot be pased to integer or double
 * **VariableTracker.java**
     * Stores and manages the user defined variables.
-Called by TextParser to set and get variable values
+Called by Backend.TextParser to set and get variable values
 * **Turtle.java**
     * Keeps track of turtle coordinates and penup/down, as well as visibility
     * Calls its instance of TurtleView to update() the turtle on the screen